kmacdon/academic-kickstart/content/post/suicide_analysis.markdown

 ## [1] 1.92
 ```

-The VIF is only about 1.92, which indicates that the multicollinearity is not strong, so I'll build the model with both variables and examine it as I did the others.
+The VIF is only about 1.92 while a typical cutoff is a VIF of 5.
+Since the multicollinearity is not strong I'll build the model with both variables and examine it as I did the others.

 ```r